Gal-Or/C-Files_LinkedLists_PointersToFuncs_VariadicFuncs/README.md

 8. Add valid tests so that the program does not fly if, for example - the obj file is not found.

 ## How To Run
-This project runing on visual studio.
+This project runing on Visual Studio.